conhanley/Friends/README.md

 </li>
 <li><p>Now time for a little testing.
 Start up the server (if it's already running you need to restart to get the initializer file to be included) and add a new friend, but be sure to use your email.
 (Please do not spam anyone during this lab.)
 Look at the server output (same window as <code>rails server</code> is running in) to see the email was sent.
 Now delete that friend and verify the person was notified as well.
 Merge all this back to the master branch and have a TA verify this and do the appropriate check-off.</p></li>
 <li>
 <p>You may have noticed that your email did not send ... oh dear.
-In order to remedy this, we will use the <a href="https://github.com/ryanb/letter_opener">letter opener gem</a> to save our emails to our app locally.
+In order to remedy this and demonstrate the email generation, we will use the <a href="https://github.com/ryanb/letter_opener">letter opener gem</a> to save our emails to our app locally.
 First add the gem to your development environment and run the <code>bundle</code> command to install it.</p>

 <div class="highlight highlight-ruby"><pre>   <span class="n">gem</span> <span class="s2">"letter_opener"</span>
 </pre></div>